PySpice-org/PySpice/KiCadTools/README.md

 # KiCadTools

+**keywords:** kicad, 6, python, schema

-KiCadTools is a Python module to read the KiCad version 6 schema file format (`.kicad_sch` file extension) and to compute the netlist which is not actually stored by KiCad.
+**KiCadTools** is a Python module to read the KiCad version 6 schema file format (`.kicad_sch` file extension) and to compute the netlist which is not actually stored by KiCad.
 This module is standalone and independent of the KiCad Python API, thus it don't require KiCad to work.

 **Note**: This proof of concept could become a standalone project and be further extended.